Rowdy-byte/rowdy-byte-portfolio/src/routes/about/about-me.md

 ## Bad Marriage

-The struggle was real.
+The struggle was / is real.
 Many times, I left JavaScript behind and started learning Ruby instead.
 I even got my feet wet with Ruby on Rails.
 Using the Rails CLI, I could set up a basic frontend and backend with authentication in just a few commands.
 This helped me understand the structure of a full-stack app and the MVC pattern.
 But I didn’t want to rely on setting up projects with a few commands—I wanted a deeper understanding of how everything worked.

 <br>
 <br>